takemaru/graphillion/README.md

 Unlike existing graph tools such as NetworkX, which are designed to manipulate just a single graph at a time, Graphillion handles a large *set* of graphs very efficiently.
-Surprisingly, trillions of trillions of graphs can be processed in a single computer with Graphillion.
+Surprisingly, trillions of trillions of graphs can be processed on a single computer with Graphillion.

 You may be curious about an uncommon concept of *graphset*, but it comes along with any graph or network when you consider multiple